Joshua ben Hananiah: Relations with non-Jews

 Some of the questions addressed to Joshua by the Athenian wise men, found in a long story in the Babylonian Talmud, contain polemical expressions concerning Christianity.
 The historical basis for this remarkable tradition is found in Hadrian's association with Joshua ben Hananiah, in Joshua's visit to Athens, and in his intercourse with Athenian scholars and philosophers.
 Its conclusion is an echo of the myth of the Danaïdes, and it is supposed to demonstrate the superiority of the "wise men of the Jews" over the "elders of Athens".
 Embodied in this tradition are the stories in which the wit of Athens is conquered by the cleverness of the men of Jerusalem.
 In one of these, the pupils of Yohanan ben Zakkai make sport of an Athenian.
-That the tradition contains in parts polemics against Christianity is explained by the fact that Joshua ben Hananiah fought the heresy of the Judeo-Christians.
+That the tradition contains in parts polemics against Christianity is explained by the fact that Joshua ben Hananiah fought the beliefs of the Judeo-Christians.
 The same spirit is manifested in the story concerning his nephew Hananiah.